How Sammy Hagar’s 1983 MTV Concert Pointed to Bigger Things

-On March 13, 1983, a Sammy Hagar concert from the packed Checkerdome in St. Louis, Mo. was broadcast live over radio stations all across the country, and also shown on MTV.
-The resulting bootleg is now the crown jewel of many Red Rocker fans’ video collections.
+The crown jewel of many Sammy Hagar fans' video collections is a bootleg from the packed Checkerdome in St. Louis, Mo.
+Recorded on March 13, 1983, the concert was broadcast live over radio stations all across the country, and also shown on MTV.

-At the time of the show, Hagar was hot on the heels of his biggest-ever solo single, ‘Your Love is Driving Me Crazy,’ but still not quite a household name.
-The California-raised singer and guitarist chose St. Louis, whose citizens welcomed him as a headline attraction faster than any other city, as the site for this important broadcast, which could obviously expose him to many new fans.
+At the time, Hagar was hot on the heels of "Your Love is Driving Me Crazy," his biggest-ever solo single, but still not quite a household name.
+The California-raised singer and guitarist chose St. Louis as the site for this important broadcast because its citizens welcomed him as a headline attraction faster than any other city – and this was a chance to make many new fans.

 The 17,000 "crazy you know whats" in attendance quickly proved that he made the right choice, showering the stage with banners, t-shirts, toilet paper and even purses while cheering on Hagar's every move.
-Sammy — naturally decked out from head to toe in red — does far more than his fair share to get them riled up, kicking off the proceedings with a frantic four-song barrage while jogging about three miles back and forth across his Trans Am-adorned stage.
+Sammy does far more than his fair share to get them riled up, kicking off the proceedings with a frantic four-song barrage while jogging about three miles back and forth across his Trans Am-adorned stage.

-The former Montrose frontman wraps up the show with an extended version of that band’s ‘Bad Motor Scooter’ before climbing into the lighting rig for a set-ending ‘There's Only One Way to Rock.’
-The encore finds Hagar paying two tributes: to the Who with a dymanic ‘Baba O' Riley' and to our war veterans with ‘Remember the Heroes.’
+Hagar wraps up the show with an extended version of his former band Montrose's classic "Bad Motor Scooter" before climbing into the lighting rig for a set-ending "There's Only One Way to Rock."
+The encore finds Hagar paying two tributes: to the Who with a dynamic 'Baba O' Riley' and to our war veterans with "Remember the Heroes."

-In the meantime, if you have any friends that like to knock the Red Rocker, duct tape them to a chair and make them watch this, see if they don't change their tune pretty quickly.
+In the meantime, if you have any friends who like to knock the Red Rocker, duct tape them to a chair and make them watch this.
+See if they don't change their tune pretty quickly.

-The following year, ‘I Can't Drive 55′ sent Hagar to the very top levels of rock stardom, and soon after he was recruited to replace David Lee Roth in Van Halen.
-He’s currently splitting his time between a solo career and his new supergroup, Chickenfoot.
+The following year, "I Can't Drive 55" sent Hagar to the very top levels of rock stardom, and soon after he was recruited to replace David Lee Roth in Van Halen.
+Later, he split his time between a solo career and the supergroup Chickenfoot.